mohsenbm/CPFs/README.md

 (We acknowledge useful discussions with Mohammad Ghazi Vakili on quantum hardware implementations)

 ### Citation:
+If you use this implementation or results from the paper, please cite our work as
 ```bash
 @misc{BMB+25,
       title={Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas},